oehrlis/docker/OracleOUD/README.md

 ```

 ### Build with local HTTP server
 Alternatively the software can also be downloaded from a local HTTP server during build.
 For this a Docker image for an HTTP server is required eg. official Apache HTTP server Docker image based on alpine.
+See also [Smaller Oracle Docker images](http://www.oradba.ch/2018/03/smaller-oracle-docker-images/).

 Start a local HTTP server. httpd:alpine will be pulled from Docker Hub: